“The Box” is a routine that I’ve given many clients over the years. When used with Ice-and-Stretch, it is quick, easy, and very effective.

 It is a well-rounded approach.
-It is best used as a complete routine.
-When an area seems particularly restricted or sensitive to the ice, it should be revisited after the first round of a complete routine.
+At the first pass, use it as a complete routine.
+Some areas will seem tighter and more sensitive to the ice.
+Revisit that sensitive area after the first round of a complete routine.

-The Box refers to an imaginary box that surrounds the head.
-The neck is stretched by tilting the head toward each side and each corner of the box, then the head is turned to the left and right.
-That’s 10 stretches.
+The Box refers to an imaginary box surrounding the head.
+First, stretch the neck by tilting the head toward each side and each corner of the box.
+Then, turn your head to the left and right.
+That’s ten stretches.

-In the video, I stretch the top and bottom of the neck.
+In the video below, I stretch the top and bottom of the neck.
 That’s 20 stretches that take about 6 minutes.

 First, stretch the upper neck.

-First, these ten stretches should be done at the top of the neck to loosen the upper cervicals, which govern the lower cervicals.
-Ice near the top of the neck and tilt the head so that it focuses on the upper neck.
-Watch the first half of the video to see how that’s done.
+First, use these ten stretches at the top of the neck to loosen the upper cervical, which governs the lower cervicals.
+Watch the first half of the video to see that.

 Then, stretch the lower neck.

-Then, the same ten stretches should be used on the lower neck.
-Ice along the middle and lower neck.
+Then, you can use the same ten stretches on the lower neck.
+Use ice on the middle and lower neck.
 Tilt the head and neck to stretch the lower and middle muscles of the neck.
 Watch the second half of the video.
 The base of the neck in the back is often tense and is usually already overstretched.
-Focus on stretching the base of the neck at the front and the SCMs to get longer-lasting relief in the back.
+Focus on stretching the base of the neck at the front.
+Stretch the SCMs (sternocleidomastoids) to get longer-lasting relief in the back.

 Hold your head high.
 This stretching is more effective when you lift your head away from your body as you stretch.
-This relaxes the muscles that compress the neck and supports the structures that decompress the neck.
+This motion relaxes the muscles that compress the neck and supports the structures to decompress the neck.

 A few pops are good for you.
 The joints in the neck, like your knuckles, may pop as you stretch them.
-It’s just an air bubble the moves and won’t move (pop) again for about 20 minutes.
-There are lots of joints in the neck and there can be a number of pops that occur.
-Muscles tense around binding joints and the pop usually offers relief in that area.
+It’s just an air bubble that moves and won’t move (pop) again for about 20 minutes.
+There are lots of joints in the neck, and there can be several pops that occur.
+Muscles tense around binding joints, and the click usually offers relief in that area.

 Note: If you can get the same pop over and over, every time you repeat the movement, that’s usually a ligament that’s flipping over the edge of a bone.
 It can aggravate the ligament to pop it repeatedly.
 Don’t do that.